What Are The Optimal Ketone Levels For A Ketogenic Diet? (+ How to Do A Keto Blood Test)

 You’ve probably already figured out that on the ketogenic diet you burn fat in the form of ketones.
 But what are these magical ketones that your body can use for fuel while helping you lose weight, think clearer, and reduce inflammation?

 Technically, ketones are a group of water-soluble organic molecules with a very specific chemical structure.
 However, when people talk about ketones for nutritional ketosis purposes on the ketogenic diet, they’re usually referring to a few specific ketones produced by our body as fuel (and these are technically called ketone bodies).

 Our body produces 3 different ketone bodies (and for ease we’ll just call them ketones):

 Acetoacetate (AcAc) – found mostly in your urine

 Beta-hydroxybutyrate (BHB) – found mostly in your blood

-It’s technically not a ketone because it has a different chemical structure, but it’s commonly referred to as a ketone.
+It’s technically not a ketone because it has a different chemical structure, but it’s commonly referred to as one.

 Acetone – found mostly in your breath

 And when we talk about measuring ketone levels, we’re typically talking about measuring levels of one of these three.
-That’s why there are 3 types of ketone meters you can purchase – one for measuring ketones in your urine, one for measuring ketones in your body, and one for measuring ketones in your breath.
+That’s why there are 3 types of meters you can purchase – one for measuring ketones in your urine, one for measuring the level of ketones in your body, and one for measuring ketones in your breath.